manulorente/linux-foundation-lfs101/README.md

 If your system does not already have `sudo` set up and enabled, you need to do the following steps:

 You will need to make modifications as the administrative, or superuser, `root`.
 While `sudo` will become the preferred method of doing this, we do not have it set up yet, so we will need to use `su` instead.
-At the command line prompt, type su and press Enter.
-You will then be prompted for the root password, so enter it and press Enter.
+At the command line prompt, type `su` and press `Enter`.
+You will then be prompted for the root password, so enter it and press `Enter`.
 You will notice that nothing is printed; this is so others cannot see the password on the screen.
 You should end up with a different looking prompt, often ending with `#`.
 For example:

 ```bash
 su Password: